houke/color-palette-generator/readme.txt

 * See stats of generated palettes

 = Developers =
 If you don't like the way the plugin outputs the palettes, or you want to create custom color queries yourself, use the wordpress taxonomy functions.
-There are 2 new taxonomies added when the plugin is activated: <code>cpg_dominant_color</code> and <code>cpg_palette</code>.
+There are 2 new taxonomies added when the plugin is activated: `cpg_dominant_color` and `cpg_palette`.
 The first one holds one color per image, the main color.
 The second one holds the palette, and the number of colors is based on what the site owner has entered (default = 10).

 = Special thanks =
 * Lokesh Dhakar, for the [color thief library](https://github.com/lokesh/color-thief)